 Structures involving a lattice order and the join-endomorphisms on it are ubiquitous in computer science.
 In particular they can be used to represent agents' knowledge and beliefs in distributed systems and economy.

-In [18] we have studied and given closed formulas for the cardinality of the set of all join-endomorphisms of for linear, discrete and powerset lattices.
-We have also studied the problem of computing the greatest lower bound of two given join-endomorphisms over lattice orders.
-We have proven that this problem can be solved, in the worst-case, in linear time for for powerset lattices, quadratic time for lattices of sets, and cubic for arbitrary lattices.
+In [22] we characterized the standard notion of distributed knowledge of a group as the greatest lower bound of the join-endomorphisms representing the knowledge of each member of the group.
+We also studied the problem of computing the greatest lower bound of two given join-endomorphisms over lattice orders.
+We proved that this problem can be solved, in the worst-case, in linear time for distributed lattices.
 The complexity is expressed in terms of the size of the lattice and the basic binary lattice operations performed by the algorithm.
+Furthermore, we showed that deciding whether an agent has the distributed knowledge of two other agents can be computed in quadratic time in the size of the underlying set of states.
+For the special case of S5 knowledge, we show that it can be decided in pseudo-linear time.